Moffran/calibrated_explanations/README.md

 --------------------------
 The `calibrated-explanations` method for classification is introduced in the paper:

-[Löfström, H](https://github.com/Moffran)., [Löfström, T](https://github.com/tuvelofstrom)., Johansson, U., and Sönströd, C. (2024).
+- [Löfström, H](https://github.com/Moffran)., [Löfström, T](https://github.com/tuvelofstrom)., Johansson, U., and Sönströd, C. (2024).
 [Calibrated Explanations: with Uncertainty Information and Counterfactuals](https://doi.org/10.1016/j.eswa.2024.123154).
 Expert Systems with Applications, 1-27.

 The extensions for regression are introduced in the paper:

-[Löfström, T](https://github.com/tuvelofstrom)., [Löfström, H](https://github.com/Moffran)., Johansson, U., Sönströd, C., and [Matela, R](https://github.com/rudymatela).
+- [Löfström, T](https://github.com/tuvelofstrom)., [Löfström, H](https://github.com/Moffran)., Johansson, U., Sönströd, C., and [Matela, R](https://github.com/rudymatela).
 [Calibrated Explanations for Regression](https://arxiv.org/abs/2308.16245). arXiv preprint arXiv:2308.16245.

 The paper that originated the idea of `calibrated-explanations` is:

-[Löfström, H.](https://github.com/Moffran), [Löfström, T.](https://github.com/tuvelofstrom), Johansson, U., & Sönströd, C. (2023).
+- [Löfström, H.](https://github.com/Moffran), [Löfström, T.](https://github.com/tuvelofstrom), Johansson, U., & Sönströd, C. (2023).
 [Investigating the impact of calibration on the quality of explanations](https://link.springer.com/article/10.1007/s10472-023-09837-2).
 Annals of Mathematics and Artificial Intelligence, 1-18.
+[Code and results](https://github.com/tuvelofstrom/calibrating-explanations).

 If you use `calibrated-explanations` for a scientific publication, you are kindly requested to cite one of the papers above.